 The City of Bentonville has a Citizen Participation Plan that details the public involvement process.
-The CPP is available online at [bentonvillear.com](http://bentonvillear.com) and encourages review and public input as a continuous process.
+CPP is available online at bentonvillear.com and encourages review and public input as a continuous process.

-The City uses many individuals and agencies in the development the Annual Action Plan.
-Opportunities for resident input begins at the earliest stages of crafting the Annual Action Plan.
-The City hosts a public hearing to collect information on community priorities and to update the public on the status of the CDBG program and the goals in the Consolidated Plan.
-All input received allows the City to analyze and measure to determine housing, facility, and service needs with an emphasis on low and moderate income residents, the elderly, disabled, and homeless.
+The City uses many individuals and agencies in the development of the Annual Action Plan.
+Opportunities for resident input begin at the earliest stages of crafting the Annual Action Plan.
+The City hosts a public hearing to collect information on community priorities and to update the public on the status of the CDBG program as a whole and what goals the City currently has in the Consolidated Plan.
+All input received allows the City to analyze and measure to determine housing, facility, and service needs with an emphasis on low- and moderate-income residents, the elderly, disabled, and homelessness.
 Current resources in the City are considered in determining how to meet these needs as well as gaps that might not be met by other resources.
 A public hearing is held where the public is invited to offer comments and identify housing and community needs.
 The City encourages the residents of Bentonville to provide input into the Consolidated and Annual Action Plans by attending the public hearings or sending in their comments electronically.

-Once a plan is completed, another public hearing along with a notice will be published advising these plans are ready for review.
+Once the plan is completed, another public hearing along with a notice will be published advising these plans are ready for review.
 The final plans will consider and/or implement concerns and suggestions from residents, public agencies, and other interested parties.
 Beginning with the inception of the CDBG program final review and approval to the Consolidated Plan and Annual Action Plans will be made by the Mayor of Bentonville and the Bentonville City Council.
 Public comment is available at these meetings in addition to the public hearings that are held through the drafting process and comment period.

-The first public hearing to gather input on community priorities for the 2024 Annual Action Plan was held on February 28, 2024 and was advertised in the local paper on February 11.
+The first public hearing to gather input on community priorities for the 2025 Annual Action Plan was held on February 12, 2025.
 The City reached out to its current subrecipient partners asking them to publicize the meeting to their program members and participants.
+A second meeting was held on June 4, 2025.